 Letters with official-looking branding supposedly from the IRS are being sent to taxpayers now.
-According to Business Insider, “Earlier this summer, the IRS warned taxpayers about a popular scam in which fraudsters mail letters to taxpayers from a non-existent group called the “Bureau of Tax Enforcement” requesting immediate payments.
-Some letters even mention the IRS and may include factual tax information.”
+According to Business Insider, “Early this summer, the IRS gave taxpayers warning about a notorious scam in which fraudsters mail letters to a taxpayer from a non-existent group known as the “Bureau of Tax Enforcement” demanding instantaneous payments.
+Some letters even state the IRS and might include tax information that’s factual.”

 The first thing is that the ‘Bureau of Tax Enforcement’ does not exist.
 Some letters have gone a step further, referring to some business that you may actually be doing with the IRS.
-Business Insider continued, “That’s scary for taxpayers because it feels legitimate, but keep in mind that some tax-related information, like liens that have been filed against taxpayers, may be available to the public.”
+Business Insider continued, “That is scary for a taxpayer since it feels genuine, but bear in mind that some tax-related information, such as liens that’ve been filed against taxpayers, might be available to the public.”

-In using publicly-available dealings with the tax office, so these scammers have convinced a lot of people to respond and to pay the criminals instead of the US Treasury.
+In using publicly-available dealings with the tax office, these scammers have convinced a lot of people to respond and pay the criminals instead of the US Treasury.

 The next thing to note is that the IRS packages their correspondence in a certain way.
 You will find your tax number (ITIN) on the letter – not something that criminals have generally managed to do.
 There will also be references to your dealings and a guide showing you your rights as a taxpayer.
 The final thing is on the envelope itself – this will have the IRS seal on it that can’t be easily counterfeited.

 Emails and calls ‘from the Taxpayer Advocate Service’

 The Taxpayer Advocate Service (TAS) is an independent body that are set up to allow people to deal with the IRS without hiring lawyers.
 You may be in dispute with the IRS over unpaid taxes, or be in arrears with your payments when you call them.

 That’s right – the TAS won’t call you in the first instance.
 You should call them.